1. Unlocking the Power of Critical Thinking: A Guide towards the Kingdom of Heaven

 Final Thoughts

-Critical Thinking is like holding a flashlight in a world full of shadows.
+Critical Thinking is like holding a flashlight in a world full of "saints" and pretending friends.

 The more you use it...